Here Today (film): Production

 In September 2019, it was announced Tiffany Haddish and Billy Crystal would star in the film and serve as producers, while Crystal would also direct from a screenplay co-written with Alan Zweibel.
 In October 2019, Louisa Krause, Penn Badgley, Laura Benanti, Alex Brightman, Anna Deavere Smith and Nyambi Nyambi joined the cast of the film, with principal photography commencing in New York.
 Filming wrapped around Thanksgiving.

 Release

 In April 2021, Stage 6 Films acquired distribution rights to the film and set it for a May 7, 2021, release.

 The film was released during the COVID-19 pandemic in the United States, just 18 days after the final U.S. states had opened the national vaccination program to all residents aged 16 and over.
-For example, Regal Cinemas, the second largest theatre chain in the United States, was still phasing in the reopening of its theatres – a process that would take some weeks to complete.
+For example, Regal Cinemas, the second largest theatre chain in the United States, was still phasing in the reopening of its theaters – a process that would take some weeks to complete.